 Donald Trump Withdraws Steph Curry’s White House Invitation With Mean Tweet & Fans Go Nuts

 Get ready for a presidential temper tantrum.
-After Steph Curry said he’d skip celebrating the Golden State Warriors’ NBA championship at the White House, Donald Trump tweeted that Steph was no longer invited!
+After Steph Curry said he’d skip celebrating the Golden State Warriors’ NBA championship at the White House, Donald Trump tweeted that Steph was uninvited!

 This is the President of the United States of America, ladies and gentlemen.
 With most of Puerto Rico without power, Houston still drying out from historic floods and wildfires ravaging the northwest, Donald Trump, 71, turned his attention…to Stephen Curry, 29, on Sept.
 23. The Golden State Warriors superstar is supposed to make a trip to the White House in celebration of the team’s 2017 NBA Championship win, but after Steph didn’t jump for joy at the idea of possibly shaking Donald’s (allegedly) tiny hands, the thin-skinned president pitched a public hissy fit!